 The Mobile BayBears’ history can be tracked down way back to the 1970s when the original team played in Charlotte.
 After a few moves, the franchise ended up in Mobile in 1997, where it formed its modern history.

 What you may have not known is that Mobile is the hometown of five Hall of Famers.
 Mobile is actually the third city based on the number of players featured in the Hall of Fame in Cooperstown, New York.
 Trailing only to New York City and Chicago.
+This is why so many fans keep staying faithful in their support and, even to this day, bet on baseball and their favorite team – not as much as they do on tennis once the season comes and the US open is around the corner (betting on US Open 2020 takes over), but close enough.

 Let’s see who those players are.